unitedstates/bill-nicknames/README.md

 **term** - The term or phrase that should be associated with this bill.
 Case insensitive, all lower case.

 **comment** - Any comment to describe why this bill should be linked to this keyword.

+### Design

+This dataset is designed to be responsive to user searches, so it's not always a literal match between a bill and its keyword.
+If someone searches for "SOPA", this should match on both SOPA **and** PIPA, because people don't know the difference, and the two are often confused or referred to as a single entity.

+Similarly, "Obamacare" should match on both the Patient Protection and Affordable Care Act **and** the associated Health Care and Education Reconciliation Act, which were passed as a package deal and both collectively define what people think of as "Obamacare".

+One possible way to have both precision and flexibility would be to add another column that has a relationship flag, to distinguish between terms that refer to a bill exactly, or terms that are less directly related.
+[Open an issue](https://github.com/sunlightlabs/bill-nicknames/issues) if you want to talk about that.

 ### Contributing